rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

 Once that was out of the way, it was time to start working on a C++ application.
 To handle reading and writing files, I drew heavy inspiration from Unreal 4's FArchive class.
 Similar to FArchive, my archive class overloads the left shift operator for both reading **and** writing.
-The archive also has an internal private member that keeps track of whether it's importing or exporting.
+The archive also contains a private flag that keeps track of whether it's importing or exporting.
 These two things allow me to use a single serialization function for all of the particle relevant classes, rather than two separate functions for export and import.
 Despite it being initially confusing, this design pattern is actually great for iteration, especially when doing format research, because changing a value's storage behavior won't require careful modifications to both export and import functions (prevents bugs, too)!
 I also used a template class to store the keyframe tracks, which allowed me to consolidate any code that retrieved the lower/upper bound frames and interpolated a value between them, despite the difference in types.